 This article explains what to look at and what to look for when you are auditing technical files to the new Regulation (EU) 2017/745 for medical devices.

-If you are a lead auditor, you are probably a quality manager or quality engineer.
+If you are a lead auditor, you are probably a quality manager or a quality engineer.
 You have experience performing verification testing and validation testing, but you have not prepared a complete technical file yourself.
 You certainly can’t describe yourself as a regulatory expert.
 You are a quality system expert.
-A couple of webinars on the new European regulations is not enough to feel confident about exactly what the content and format of a technical file for CE marking should be.
+A couple of webinars on the new European regulations are not enough to feel confident about exactly what the content and format of a technical file for CE marking should be.

 Creating an auditing checklist

 Most auditors attempt to prepare for auditing the new EU medical device regulations by creating a checklist.
 The auditor copies each section of the regulation into the left column of a table.
 Then the auditor plans to fill in the right-hand columns of the table (i.e., the audit checklist), with the records they looked at and what they looked for in the records.
-Unfortunately, if you never created an Essential Requirements Checklist (ERC) before, you can only write in your audit notes that the checklist was completed and what the revision date is.
-How would you know if the ERC was completed properly?
+Unfortunately, if you have never created an Essential Requirements Checklist (ERC) before, you can only write in your audit notes that the checklist was completed and what the revision date is.
+How would you know if the ERC was correctly completed?

 Audits are just samples

 Every auditor is trained that audits are just samples.
 You can’t review 100% of the records during an audit.
 You can only sample the records as a “spot check.”
 The average technical file is more than 1,000 pages long, and most medical device manufacturers have multiple technical files.
 A small company might have four technical files.
-A medium-size company might have 20 technical files, and a large device company might have over 100 files. (…and you thought the 177-page regulation was long.)
+A medium-sized company might have 20 technical files, and a large device company might have over 100 files. (…and you thought the 177-page regulation was long.)

-Instead of checking a lot of boxes “Yes,” you should be looking for specific things in the records you audit.
+Instead of checking many boxes, “Yes,” you should look for specific things in your audit records.
 You also need a plan for what records to audit.
-Your plan should focus on the most important records and any problem areas that were identified during previous audits.
-You should always start with a list of the previous problem areas, because there should be corrective actions that were implemented and effectiveness of corrective actions needs to be verified.
+Your plan should focus on the essential records and any problem areas identified during previous audits.
+You should always start with a list of the previous problem areas because there should be corrective actions that were implemented, and the effectiveness of corrective actions needs to be verified.

 I recommend selecting 5-7 records to sample.
 My choices would be: 1) the ERC checklist, 2) the Declaration of Conformity, 3) labeling, 4) the risk management file, 5) the clinical evaluation report, and 6) post-market surveillance reports, and 7) design verification and validation testing for the most recent design changes.
 You could argue that my choices are arbitrary, but an auditor can always ask the person they are planning to audit if these records would be the records that the company is most concerned about.
-If the person has other suggestions, you can change which records you sample.
-However, you should try not to sample the same records every year.
+If the person has other suggestions, you can change which records your sample.
+However, you don’t want to sample the same records every year.
 Try mixing it up each year by dropping the records that looked great the previous year, and adding a few new records to your list this year.

 What to look for when auditing technical files

-Design verification and design validation reports typically only require revisions when a design change is made, but a device seldom goes three years without a single change–especially devices containing software.
+Design verification and design validation report typically only require revisions when a design change is made, but a device seldom goes three years without a single change–especially devices containing software.
 However, any EO sterilized product requires re-validation of the EO sterilization process at least once every two years.
-You also need to consider any process changes, supplier changes, labeling changes and changes to any applicable harmonized standards.
+You also need to consider any process changes, supplier changes, labeling changes, and changes to any applicable harmonized standards.